What do the drone regulations in Norway actually say? (Complete guide 2025)

 DJI Mavic 3 Pro | C2 (900g-4kg) | A2 and A3 | Requires A2 certificate |

-You need an A1/A3 competence certificate if you are going to fly a drone with C1 marking (250g-900g).
-For C0 drones under 250g, it is not required, but I recommend the course anyway – it provides a good and simple introduction to safe drone flying.
+You need an A1/A3 certificate of competence if you are going to fly a drone with C1 marking (250g-900g).
+For C0 drones under 250g it is not required, but I recommend the course anyway – it provides a good and simple introduction to safe drone flying.

-You can take the course for free at flydrone.no after you have registered as a drone operator.
+You can take the course for free on flydrone.no after registering as a drone operator.

 The course includes: